OkCupid/OKTableViewLiaison/README.md

 `func isPaginationEnabled() -> Bool`, notifies the liaison if it should show the pagination spinner when the user scrolls past the last cell.

-`func paginationStarted(at indexPath: IndexPath)`, passes through the indexPath of the last `TableViewRow` managed by the liaison.
+`func paginationStarted(indexPath: IndexPath)`, passes through the indexPath of the last `TableViewRow` managed by the liaison.

 `func paginationEnded(indexPath: IndexPath)`, passes the indexPath of the first new `TableViewRow` appended by the liaison.